| | |

 Meltaway Cookies combined ingredients

-Step 3: Mix until thoroughly combined.
-Scrape down the sides often.
+Mix until thoroughly combined, scraping down the sides of the bowl as needed.

 Meltaway Cookies ready to be bake